ModelEngineering/advancing-biomedical-models/index.md

 ## Learning Objectives

-1. Explain the central dogma of biology.
-Know 5 substructures of cells and their function, and 4 key biomolecules.
 1. Explain the purpose and need for modeling in biomedicine.
-1. Know the purpose of and key elements in the SBML standard for model exchange.
 1. Explain the objectives and mathematical techniques used in different approaches to modeling.
 1. Construct kinetics models of simple biological systems.
 1. Know two measures of evaluate model uncertainty; write codes to produce these measures from model outputs.
+1. Know the purpose of and key elements in the SBML standard for model exchange.
+1. Propose a software tool that addresses at least one common problem in building biomedical models.

 ## Prerequsites